Robust Graph Matching Using An Unbalanced Hierarchical Optimal Transport Framework: Introduction

-To overcome the above problem and fill in the blank, in this study we consider the multi-modal information of graphs and their interactions in graph matching tasks, proposing a robust graph matching method, called DHOT-GM, based on a differentiable hierarchical optimal transport framework.
-As illustrated in Figure~\ref{fig:scheme}, our DHOT method formulates the graph matching task as a hierarchical optimal transport problem, leading to a bi-level optimization problem.
-In particular, given two graphs, we first capture their multi-modal information by a set of relational matrices, which correspond to the adjacency matrices and the inner products of node embedding matrices.
-In the lower level, we enumerate all pairs of the relational matrices and measure the discrepancies between them by computing the Gromov-Wasserstein (GW) distance~\cite{memoli2011gromov}.
-The optimal transport (OT) matrices associated with the GW distances indicate the graph matching results achieved based on the relational matrix pairs within the same modality and across different modalities.
-Given these lower-level OT matrices, we consider their fusion mechanism in the upper level, learning their weights by solving an OT problem defined for modalities.
-The significance of the modalities corresponds to the marginal distribution associated with the upper-level OT problem, which can be learned jointly with the weights by the Sinkhorn-scaling algorithm~\cite{cuturi2013sinkhorn}.
-Solving the two-level optimal transport problems iteratively leads to the proposed DHOT framework.
-As a result, the weighted sum of the lower-level optimal transport matrices indicates the final graph matching result.
+To overcome the above problems and fill in the blank, in this study we consider the multi-modal information of graphs and their interactions in graph matching tasks, proposing a robust graph matching method based on an unbalanced hierarchical optimal transport (UHOT) framework.
+As illustrated in Figure~\ref{fig:scheme}, our method formulates the graph matching task as an unbalanced hierarchical optimal transport problem.
+Given two graphs, we apply multi-layer message passing to generate their layer-wise node embeddings.
+The node embeddings obtained in each layer correspond to a modality, reflecting the structural information of the graphs at a specific smoothing strength.
+For the two graphs, we align their node embeddings within the same modality and across different modalities, respectively.
+Each alignment is achieved by computing the Gromov-Wasserstein (GW) distance~\cite{memoli2011gromov} (or its variant~\cite{titouan2019optimal}) between the corresponding node embedding sets, and the optimal transport (OT) plan associated with the distance indicates a node-level alignment result.
+Enumerating all modality pairs, we consider the weighted average of their corresponding OT plans as the graph matching result, in which the weights are learned by solving a modality-level unbalanced optimal transport (UOT) problem.

+Solving the node-level and modality-level OT problems iteratively leads to the proposed UHOT framework, in which the node-level OT plans provide the alignment results based on different modalities' information and the modality-level UOT plan determines the fusion mechanism of the alignment results.
+In the modality level, solving the UOT problem, in which the significance of different modalities is learned with regularization, helps avoid trivial solutions commonly in existing multi-modal graph matching methods~\cite{tang2023robust} and thus improves the robustness of our method.
+We consider different implementations of the UHOT framework, including applying different OT distances~\cite{memoli2011gromov,titouan2019optimal} and selecting different optimization algorithms~\cite{cuturi2013sinkhorn} for the OT problems, and discuss the complexity and application scenarios of the implementations.